tianderturpijn/Azure-Security-Center/Labs/04 - VM Protection with JIT/README.md

 ##### Estimated lab time: 15 minutes

 ***Note**:*<br>
-*Make sure before continuing with this lab that the VM's that you have deployed earlier are showing as "Monitored by Azure Security Center".
+Make sure before continuing with this lab that:
+1. The VM's that you have deployed earlier are showing as **Monitored by Azure Security Center**.
 You can find this setting under **Security Center>Compute & Apps***
+2. You have completed the **Policy and Compliance** lab (specifically implementing the missing NSG recommendation)

 In this lab you will protect your VMs with Just-In-Time (JIT) access.
 JIT has been released, but in this lab we will show you an additional JIT feature, showcasing the JIT integration with Azure<br>
 ***Note: the steps below are showcasing a preview feature which needs to be executed using a feature flag***